About us > Overview

 We have set ourselves ambitious growth targets, which we want to achieve by 2020: we seek to reach annual sales of USD 400 billion, while placing Samsung Electronics’ overall brand value among the global top five.

-We lead the market for TVs and monitors through superior picture quality and innovative design, solidifying our No.1 status as global leader for ten consecutive years.
+We lead the market for TVs and monitors through superior picture quality and innovative design, solidifying our No.1 status as global leader for nine consecutive years.